FelipeCRamos/bank-manager/README.md

 su = Bank("Subank")

 # Now, we refer to the banks as `nu` and `su`

-nu.add(25, "Me", "Some bill")	# adds R$ 25 to the Nubank,
-								# to be payed by "me" and with
-    							# the description as "some bill"
+# adds R$ 25 to the Nubank, to be payed by "me" and with the description as "some bill"
+nu.add(25, "Me", "Some bill")

 su.add(19.90, "Him", "He own me")	# adds R$ 19,90 to the Subank

 gen_bill(nu)	# Generates Nubank bill and prints out gen_bill(su)	# Generates Subank bill and prints out

 timestamp() # Generates a cool timestamp
 ```

 Then, your output will look like (by running `python3 example.py` on your terminal):